 Credit transfer is the process of gaining credit for any equivalent units of competency which you have previously completed through another Registered Training Organisation (RTO), and which are still current.
 You will need to provide an original or certified copy of your Certificate, Record of Results or Statement of Attainment indicating a competent level of attainment.
 You must do this before you start the unit.
 After we have verified your results with the issuing RTO, you will be granted credit for the units of competency previously completed and your student record will be updated.
-Where your previous qualification does not meet VET equivalency requirements, you will either be required to apply for Recognition of Prior Learning (RPL) or enrol in the unit.
+Where your previous qualification does not meet VET equivalency requirements, you will either be required to apply for Recognition of Prior Learning (RPL) or enrol in the unit of competency being delivered in 22626VIC Certificate IV in Aboriginal Cultural Heritage Management.